ikr/annotator-store-lite/README.md

     ~/Sandbox/annotator-store-lite(master)$ vagrant up

 That will provision the development VM start-up.
+You'll be asked for the host OS'es root password.
+That's fine; vagrant needs it to mount the source directory into the guest OS via NFS.
 When the provisioning is done, you can ssh into the guest OS by

     ~/Sandbox/annotator-store-lite(master)$ vagrant ssh